-Poon Hill Trek in January and February
+Poon Hill Trek in January and February: Your Winter Guide to Poon Hill

 Poon Hill Trek in November and December

-However, these temperatures are nowhere near as cold as those on other treks, such as the Everest Base Camp Trek, because we are trekking at a low altitude on the Poon Hill trek route.
+January and February are the winter months in Nepal, and you can avail the chance to enjoy these months in 2026.
+During this time, the weather is cold, and the temperatures at the highest places on the Poonhill trek route can drop below freezing.
+However, these temperatures are nowhere near as cold as those on other treks, such as the Everest Base Camp Trek, because we are trekking at a lower altitude on the Ghorepani Poon Hill trek route.

-Addition to getting great view, the precipitation is quite low during the winter in Poon Hill, meaning you do not need to worry about rain disturbing the trek.
+In addition to getting great views, the precipitation is quite low during the winter in Poon Hill, meaning you do not need to worry about rain disturbing the trek.
+The possibility of cloudy mountains is also least during winter, ensuring excellent visibility.

 Want more information?
 Send us your query, and our experts will get back to you within 24 hrs.